-Deepak Lal's Poverty of "Development Economics" (1985, pp. 70-74) contends that LDC intellectuals, nationalist leaders, and politicians, in reacting to colonial capitalism, pushed for systematic state economic planning and intervention, especially in industry, to remove these deep-seated, capitalistic obstacles.
-Apparently Lal (1985, p.
-103) views Seers as a proponent of dirigisme (statism).

-But Seers (1983, pp. 94-95) is sceptical of typical LDC state planning:
+Deepak Lal's Poverty of Development Economics (1985: 70-4) contends that LDC intellectuals, nationalist leaders, and politicians, in reacting to colonial capitalism, pushed for systematic state economic planning and intervention, especially in industry, to remove these deep-seated, capitalistic obstacles.
+Apparently Lal (1985: 103) views Seers as a proponent of dirigisme (statism).
+But Seers is sceptical of typical LDC state planning:

 Today, 'planning' calls up memories of teams of economic graduates, who would doubtless otherwise have been unemployed, frenetically drawing up five-year plans, largely quantitative and wholly economic, to be published with a good deal of fanfare.
 This is often good public relations, but whether it has much impact on [policy is] a different matter.
-Rarely does such a team have any real authority. . .
-Typically, after a year or two, a plan is a dead letter: by then, the . . . assumptions and . . . projections are clearly out of date, and the planning office is happily buckling down to prepare the next one. . . .
-It is time to move to quite a different type of planning--longer-term, less economistic, not entirely quantitative.
+Rarely does such a team have any real authority ...
+Typically, after a year or two, a plan is a dead letter: by then, the ... assumptions and ... projections are clearly out of date, and the planning office is happily buckling down to prepare the next one ...
+It is time to move to quite a different type of planning; longer term, less economistic, not entirely quantitative.
+(Seers 1983: 94-5)